-- (a) twice the Time Average of the Raise Response between 6 s and 60 s from the FDT, excluding any fast raise service provided and capped at the peak active power change; and - (b) twice the Time Average of the Raise Response between 60 s and 5 min from the FDT and capped at the peak active power change,
+- (a) twice the Time Average of the Raise Response between 6 s and 60 s from the FDT, excluding any fast raise service provided; and - (b) twice the Time Average of the Raise Response between 60 s and 5 min from the FDT,

-8.2.9.2.
-Specification of Slow Lower Service in Market Ancillary Service Offer that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in response to a Standard Frequency Ramp (or Fast Frequency Ramp if the FCAS Provider is also a Very Fast FCAS Provider) from 50 Hz to the Lower Reference Frequency while the slow lower service in this price band is enabled.
+8.2.
+Specification of Slow Lower Service in Market Ancillary Service Offer that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in response to a Standard Frequency Ramp from 50 Hz to the Lower Reference Frequency while the slow lower service in this price band is enabled.